Soloda1/go-rest-api-auth/README.md

 This project is open source, and you are welcome to explore, use, and contribute to its development.

 ## Project Status
-This project is a work in progress and will continue to be improved
+This project is a work in progress and will continue to be improved.